martabragotto/tp_sac/README.md

 	Actually 203 has been chosen as DTG in the code.
 	This is the minimum value, this value can be increased if needed (i.e. at 205)

+ISO RESET CODE
+In order to let inverter receive an up signal of at least 2 us, the following calculation has been done: since the clock works at a frequency of 170MHz, the number of clockturns needed to arrive to 2 us is:
+	1/170 MHz : ClockTurnsNumber = 2us --> at least ClockTurnsNumber= 340 are needed to reach 2us //350 has been chosen as ISO_RESET_TIME (number of clockturns)